legop3/notes/current/capstone project.md

   - what skills do you think are important for individuals just starting in tech?
   - where do you recommend to start networking?
   - what could you change about what you have done to get here?
+  - what is the biggest thing you are working on now? (that you can talk about)